 What is the timeline?

-Fall cycle applications open on September 15, 2020 and the deadline is by October 25, 2020.
 Retroactive funding is not available, so projects can start once the applicants have been notified that their application has been approved, which will happen 2-4 weeks after the deadline.
-Project activities can continue longer but grant money must be used by May 31, 2021.
+Project activities can continue longer but Spring 2021 grant money must be used by October 31, 2021.
 Project Leaders are then asked to attend a Wrap Up Celebration to share about their projects and meet other grant recipients.